BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Conclusion

 \section{Conclusion}

 A deep learning-based paradigm for early estimation of upper limb motion trajectory using EEG signal is proposed in this work.
 The EEG is collected while performing biceps curl movement.
-The proposed BiCurNet model is built using a light-weight architecture with depth-wise separable convolution layers and customized attention module.
-The input features to the model are taken in computationally more efficient spherical and head harmonics domain in addition to spatio-temporal data.
+The proposed BiCurNet model uses a lightweight architecture with depth-wise separable convolution layers and a customized attention module.
+The input features to the model are taken in computationally more efficient spherical and head harmonics domains in addition to spatio-temporal data.
 The extensive performance evaluation of the proposed network on in-house recorded EEG signals demonstrates its effectiveness in early estimation.
-Performance evaluation includes subject (in)dependent study. the noise awareness of the proposed network is also demonstrated by using the artifactual EEG signals for training.
-Robustness of the proposed network is demonstrated by using the artifactual EEG signals for training.
-The proposed network being computationally efficient, and noise-aware, makes it suitable for use in real-time BCI applications.
+Performance evaluation includes subject (in)dependent study.
+The noise awareness of the proposed network is also demonstrated by using artifactual EEG signals for training.
+The robustness of the proposed network is demonstrated by using the artifactual EEG signals for training.
+The proposed network is computationally efficient and noise-aware, making it suitable for real-time BCI applications.
 Real-time implementation of the proposed network for an exosuit control is currently being explored.